Cognitive Enhancement Therapy

 AUTISM TASK FORCE

-Pennsylvania Department of Public Welfare (DWP), formed the Autism Task
+Pennsylvania Department of Public Welfare (DPW), formed the Autism Task

 Force.
-Secretary Richman assigned State Representative Dennis O’Brien
+Secretary Richman assigned then State Representative Dennis O’Brien

 as Honorary Chair; and administering Co-Chairs; Dr. Nancy Minshew, Dr.